 In this post we are going to show you some of the key benefits of taking Biotin.

-Biotin plays a major role in helping the human body convert food into usable energy (also referred to as vitamin H and B7).
+Biotin plays a major role in helping the human body convert food into usable energy (also referred to as vitamin H and B7) and 1000µg can be found within our [HAIR-supplement].

 1. Thickens Hair